 The steamline plugs are used during reactor refueling or servicing; they are inserted in the steam outlet nozzles from inside of the reactor vessel to prevent a flow of water from the reactor into the main steamline during servicing of safety/relief valves, main steam isolation valves, or other components of the main steamlines, while the reactor water level is at the refueling level.
-The steamline plug design provides two seals of different types.
+The steamline plug design provides two seals of different types.three seals for waterhead.
 Each one is independently capable of holding full head pressure.
+Two seals are for MSIV leak test.
 The equipment is constructed of corrosion-resistant materials.
 All calculated safety factors are 5 or better.
-The plug body is designed in accordance with the "Aluminum Construction Manual" by the Aluminum Association.
+The plug body isconsists of stainless parts and aluminum parts.
+Aluminum parts are designed in accordance with the "Aluminum Construction Manual" by the Aluminum Association.